mat3u/mat3u.github.io/_posts/2017-09-08-HATEOAS-introduction.md

     ]
 }
 ```
-Is possible that the page will be empty and the `next` link may be the same as initial one.
-The crawling process will be continued.
+Is possible that the page will be empty and the `next` link may be the same as initial one, is such case the crawling process will be continued after some sleep time.

 3. Push documents to ES and go to next page
 4. Go to point 1